lorenzo-arena/histogram-equalizer/README.md

 ### Requirements

-This project can be built using [meson](https://mesonbuild.com/) and ninja.
+This project can be built using [meson](https://mesonbuild.com/) and ninja; the development was made under Ubuntu 20.10.

 To execute a build you need to navigate to the folder "sequential" or "parallel" and use the following commands: